TokenMix Research Lab · 2026-04-29

 |---|---|---|---|---|

 Two caveats.
-First, llm-stats.com benchmark reports GPT-5.5 uses 72% fewer output tokens than Opus 4.7 on equivalent tasks — meaning the headline gap closes once you measure tokens-to-completion rather than tokens-per-token.
-Second, Finout's Opus 4.7 pricing analysis flags that Opus 4.7's new tokenizer can swell the same input text by up to 35%, which Anthropic confirmed in their own documentation.
+First, llm-stats.com benchmark reports Opus 4.8 wins SWE-Bench Pro by 10.6 pts over GPT-5.5 and GDPval-AA by 121 Elo — meaning the headline cost gap is misleading when output quality matters.
+Second, Finout's Opus 4.7 pricing analysis flags that the Opus 4.7/4.8 tokenizer can swell the same input text by up to 35%, which Anthropic confirmed in their own documentation.

-In other words: rate-card comparisons mislead.
+Rate-card comparisons mislead.
 Real cost comparisons need to measure cost-per-completed-task, not cost-per-token.
+See the Frontier Pro Tier comparison for cost-per-task math across all major frontier models.

 How to Cut Claude API Costs by 60-90%